 1. Weather

-Also in Canada sometimes, the winters are prolonged and spring season gets skipped.
+Also in Canada sometimes, the winters are prolonged and the spring season gets skipped.
 For a few months of the year, Canada is a winter wonderland and is not really a con if you like that type of place but I like to be in a summer paradise.
-Plus I’m a minimalist traveler only traveling with a carry on which means I dislike carrying tons of clothes and carry baggage!
+Plus I’m a minimalist traveler only traveling with a carry-on because I am not a fan of carrying tons of clothes and checking in baggage.

 2. Housing

-It’s not a con unless you either need to find a job that provides housing, find a group of people to house share or legal place to stay before you arrive.
-Ex: Airbnb
+It’s not a con unless you either find a job that provides housing, find a group of people to house share, or legal place to stay before you arrive.

 3. Environment

 Working was pretty hard.
-I had five-six days of work, 8-9 hours a day.
+I woke up at 5 am and had five-six days of work, 8-9 hours a day.
 I never really had time to do much except back to the accommodation, have dinner, go to bed.
 The odd team activity was there but otherwise, I mostly stayed at home.

-It is however not necessarily a con because living in Banff national park offers some perks!
-Afterwhile I made a few friends and I got into hiking scene real quick.
+It is however not necessarily a con because living in Banff National Park offers some perks!
+After I made a few friends I got into the hiking scene real quick.
 They would drive up to pick me up in a car and I would bring them delicious food from my hotel.
-We would then eat all of it together and go hiking around tunnel mountain, lake Minnewanka, climbing in the nature out in the mountains!
+We would then eat all of it together and go hiking around Tunnel Mountain, lake Minnewanka, climbing in nature out in the mountains!
 That aspect was great!

 4. Food